stve/airbrake-api/README.md

 Hoptoad API
 ===========

-An unofficial Ruby library for interacting with the [Hoptoad API](http://hoptoadapp.com/pages/api)
+A ruby wrapper for the [Hoptoad API](http://hoptoadapp.com/pages/api)

 Usage
 -----